 This is an important blog.
-If some Christians are real enough to realize that their beliefs are noxious, then the world will be a better place.
+If some Christians are real enough to realize that many of their beliefs are noxious, they will be happier and safer, and so will their children, and the world will be a better place.

 The Psychological Effects